lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 Quarto allows to create and publish reproducible, production quality articles, presentations, dashboards, websites, blogs, and books in various formats like HTML, PDF, MS Word and ePub.
 Authors can use Jupyter notebooks or write plain text Markdown in their favorite editor.
 As a literate programming tool, Quarto can integrate prose with widely used programming languages like Python, R, Julia, and Observable.
-In the context of teaching materials, Quarto may be used to generate course websites, online textbooks and presentations, all within one framework.
+In the context of teaching materials, Quarto may be used to generate course websites, online textbooks and presentations, all within one technical framework.
+Providing educational materials that are accessible to diverse groups of learners is an important but often overlooked aspect in the preparation of teaching materials.

-Quarto offers many tools that support accessibility (for an overview, see https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/index.html#category=accessibility).
+Quarto offers many tools that support accessibility and therefore allow for equitable and inclusive access to learning materials (for an overview, see https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/index.html#category=accessibility).

 For Quarto websites, blog posts, and HTML pages, you can include an image in the metadata that will be displayed in places such as the thumbnail for blog posts (like each of the tips on this site), and the preview card on social media.